-1. A competitor will not be disqualified for touching a turn buoy, unless, in the opinion of the Course Official, an advantage has been gained.
-This may include picking up and moving the mark with hands or a paddle.

-2. A competitor will be disqualified if they round a buoy, flag or gate in the wrong direction.
-However, a competitor may return to the course and correct any course mistake BEFORE THEY CROSS THE FINISH LINE.
-After crossed the finish line the competition is over for that individual and no racer can return to the course to correct any mistake.
+- 2. A competitor will not be disqualified for touching a TURN or GUIDE buoy, unless, in the opinion of the Course Official, an advantage has been gained.
+This may include picking up and moving the mark with hands or a paddle. - 3.
+A competitor will be unconditionally disqualified when they round a TURN BUOY, flag or gate on the wrong side or in the wrong direction or incorrect sequence, irrespective of the racer having an advantage or not.
+However, a competitor may diverge from and then return to the course and correct any course mistake between turn buoys and BEFORE THEY CROSS THE FINISH LINE.
+After crossing the finish line the competition is over for that individual and no racer can return to the course to correct any mistake. - 4.
+Course Officials are to be impartial and not provide any information to competitors that would give an unfair advantage. - viii.

-3. Competitors may deviate from the course, providing they round all of the marks in the proper sequence and do not impede other competitors.

-4. Course Officials are to be impartial and not provide any information to competitors that would give an unfair advantage.

-- viii.
 The nose of the craft is the designated point for crossing the finish line when determining relative placing in a water finish.
 Races that are finished on the beach may require competitors to run through a finish chute or across a designated finish line.
 We designate the "front of chest" [as priority] to designate the body finish.
 An electronic chip may provide the athletes time, but not necessarily the place in a photo finish.
 Diving [throwing the body head first] draws a 30 second penalty.
-Equipment may be left at the waterline by competitors who then run to the finish. - ix.
+Equipment may be left at the waterline by competitors who then run to the finish.

+ix.
 BEACH START